“Even in this shitty state, dead men make the news if they die right.”

 “Emmett, this isn’t funny.
 What are you getting at?
 What’s your goal here?”

-Amelie: Amelie’s face twists into a confused glare, but she keeps silent.
-This had better be going somewhere.
+Support: Amelie’s face twists into a confused glare, but she keeps silent.

-Support: Em takes a breath.
+Em takes an (unnecessary) breath.
 “Amy, when I was a kid my aunt took me and my sister to church every Sunday.
 Her name was Clarice.”

 The story that follows is a short one.
 One that Amelie, if she felt the need to retell it, could do so in a sentence.